 - Assist OSUCCC – James researchers with their microscopy needs

-- Develop methods and technology that push the frontiers of cancer research
+- Provide access and training to technology that pushes the frontiers of cancer research

 - Foster learning and increase understanding of microscopy